 Employers in Canada are obligated to ensure that their employees are protected from workplace harassment and violence.
 The federal government and most provinces* in Canada set out detailed workplace harassment and violence regimes in their health and safety legislation.

-In this workplace harassment and violence primer, we review these fundamental requirements.
+In this workplace harassment and violence primer, we review the fundamental requirements that every employer must know.

 What Constitutes Workplace Harassment and Violence?